johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

-In this example, the developer used ChatGPT with the following [prompt](https://chat.openai.com/share/7538b618-c08d-45b7-a4ed-bb168e9c1eb0), and appears to seek assistance in creating user-friendly and concise documentation for the release.sh script.
+In this example, the developer used ChatGPT with the following [prompt](https://chat.openai.com/share/7538b618-c08d-45b7-a4ed-bb168e9c1eb0), and appears to seek assistance in creating user-friendly and concise documentation for the `release.sh` script.
 This would likely fall under the umbrella of deployment documentation, helping system administrators and DevOps teams understand how to effectively use the script for software releases.
-The resulting documentation will likely serve as a valuable resource for anyone involved in the software release process, ensuring smooth deployments and version management.

 **Developer prompt:**
 ```angular2html